Effective Masses and Spring-Rates and a Lever-Ratio or Gear-Ratio

 ElementalMassMomentofInertia-C

-Transforming Masses across a Lever-Ratio to give equal Mass Moment of Inertia
+Transforming a Mass across a Lever to give an equal Mass Moment of Inertia

 Referring Masses across a Lever

-Reduction of a Mass 'across' a lever ratio
+Reduction of a Effective Mass 'across' a lever ratio

-Reduction of a Mass 'across' a lever ratio
+Reduction of a Effective Mass 'across' a lever ratio

 Use the Kinetic-Energy of a Mass to equate the Mass at points A and B.